 When he said on a sudden: “I should like to kiss her before I go, —

 For one last time!”
 They looked at each other and murmured, “Even so.”

 The speaker goes on to tell the reader that John Channing was a grocer and was dying when “all the clocks…struck eleven.”
-This is the climax of his dying moments, and he has something he wants to have happen before he’s gone.
+This is the climax of his dying moments, and he has something he wants to have happened before he’s gone.
 John decides that he wants to kiss his wife one last time before he goes.
-Generally, this would not be strange, but in this story his wife is the murderer.
-This presents a problem to be solved to those looking over John’s deathbed.
+Generally, this would not be strange, but in this story, his wife is the murderer.
+This presents a problem to be solved for those looking over John’s deathbed.